-Added by Maurice Hope on May 6, 2013
+Added by Maurice Hope on February 3, 2014

-Added by Maurice Hope on April 7, 2013
+Added by Editorial on December 16, 2013

-Added by Alan Harrison on May 24, 2013
+Added by David Blue on September 21, 2013

 Those Glossy Mags have their Cover CD to give away, so I thought it might be fun to offer the Flyinshoes Review Spotify Rolling Playlist, I'll be adding music by FSR featured artists as we feature them and we invite you to join us on Spotify and subscribe to our playlist.
 All the albums represented here are preview & Reviews here on FSR, a simple search will find them, many of the artists are also interviewed and featured.